 Tap, Tap is an open-source app that adapts the machine learning model Google built to power the Android 11 double-tap gesture.
 It allows you to adjust your settings so that double-tapping the back of your phone will do things like toggle the flashlight and take a screenshot.
 It’s also possible to set it so that the gesture simulates the home, back, and recent buttons.

 You should be able to download Tap, Tap on all ARMv8 devices running Android 7.0 Nougat and higher.
-The feature was originally designed for Google’s Pixel 3 XL, 4, and 4 XL, so Quinn points out that it’s best to use it on a device with similar dimensions.
+Google designed the feature for its Pixel 3 XL, 4, and 4 XL, so Quinn points out that it’s best to use it on a device with similar dimensions.
 However, you may be able to get larger devices to work with Tap, Tap to varying degrees of success.
-All you really need is an accelerometer and a gyroscope built into your phone, as well as some machine learning support.
+All you need is an accelerometer and a gyroscope built into your phone, as well as some machine learning support.

 Where can you get it?

 Unfortunately, you won’t find this handy app on the Play Store.
 Instead, you can download Tap, Tap from the XDA forums.
 Once you do, you’ll need to sideload the app onto your Android device.
 If you’re not sure how to do that, we’ve got you covered.
-Also, keep in mind the app is in an unfinished state, but it has received a few feature dumps since the initial launch.
+Also, keep in mind the app is unfinished, but it has received a few feature dumps since the initial launch.